• Skip to main content

 The Christmas Moss is a plant growing in the wet areas such as nearby to streams, river banks, wet rocks and trees.
 In their Natural Habitat they have been provided with all the requirements on their growth.

-However when it comes to using these Mosses in to Aquarium planting indoors they should be taken care of in a proper manner.
 When these minimum requirements of these plants are not met within the fish tank or Aquarium that it has been stored into.
 Reasons will occur for it to get damaged and die.

 Christmas Moss Dead